saxess-software/DataFactory-Knowledge-Center/Installation/Installation_Webcomponents.md

 Delete SQL based connection string and use Windows Auth
 ![IIS](images/WebComponents/13.PNG)

 Do configuration of connection string to the DataFactory Database
+WindowsAuth = true/false means here if the Users will be identified by Windows or sxIDServer.
 ![IIS](images/WebComponents/14.PNG)

 Set Identity of Application Pool to FactoryService